AlaaKH123/Pipline-DevSecOps/README.md

 **Install Dependency-Check Plugin:**

-- Go to "Dashboard" in our Jenkins web interface.
+- We go to "Dashboard" in our Jenkins web interface.
 - Navigate to "Manage Jenkins" → "Manage Plugins."
 - Click on the "Available" tab and search for "OWASP Dependency-Check."
 - Check the checkbox for "OWASP Dependency-Check" and click on the "Install without restart" button.